Adjustment of Input Tax Credit under GST

 The Department can use this idea of matching to check that all transactions that took place within a specific time period are accurately recorded and submitted in the summary return GSTR-3B.
 The following table outlines what to do if there are discrepancies:

-In both of the above situations, the GSTR-9 must include a justification of the differences between the ITC information from GSTR-2A and GSTR-3B under the following two headings:
+In both of the above situations, the GSTR-9 must include an explanation of the differences between the ITC information from GSTR-2A and GSTR-3B under the following two headings:

 In this situation, a taxpayer must carry out the next two reconciliations: